We’re Alex and Chris

 - A: Postcards.
 Just kidding!
 We can do better than that.
 When there is cell service, we use it.
-When there is no cell service, we use a sat phone instead.
-Satellite technology is particularly important to us for delivering current weather forecasts.
+When there is no cell service, we stay connected by satellite communication, both Iridium Go! and Starlink.
+Satellite technology is particularly important to us for collecting weather forecasts.

 - Q: What is Eagle Seven Sailing?

 - A: We made up the name.
 It has no meaning.
 We just like it.
 Whenever we arrive some place, we can say “The Eagle has landed!”
 A gift that keeps on giving!

 Our boat’s name is Sundance, and standard naming protocol for a project like ours would include the boat name.
 But the name Sundance has pretty much been used up in every conceivable format.
 It was already a popular name, and then: Robert Redford.
 (Sundance was the boat’s name when we purchased her and we believe in not changing this sort of thing.)